There’s only one key behind producing great content, day after day…

 What you do need to do is understand your reader.

 Most marketers would rather spend time learning about a new traffic tactic than spend time learning about their readers, and it’s the reason why they struggle.

 Let us illustrate the importance of this with a simple example:

 Imagine: You’re writing for an audience that consists of one person – yourself.

 Do you think you could come up with something that you’d love to read?

 I’d be worried if you said no.

-You know not only what you want to learn about but also how you want to consume that information.
+You know what you want to learn about and how you want to consume that information.

 If you can’t write something great for yourself, there’s no way you can write something great for any other audience.